malloc-nbytes/Score/README.md

 Score is a compiled language written in OCaml QBE.

-See `example.src` for what is currently possible.
+See `example.scr` for what is currently possible.

 # Current Plans
 - FizzBuzz [X]